Communicable Diseases Policy

 Utilizing guidelines from agencies responsible for establishing policies related to communicable diseases, including the Minnesota Department of Health and the Centers for Disease Control, students and staff will be allowed to participate in the College setting and in College-related activities.

-If the health status of a student deteriorates enough to interfere with his or her ability to attend College, the College may request a physician’s exam to establish the safety and appropriateness of attending.
+If the health status of a student deteriorates enough to interfere with their ability to attend College, the College may request a physician’s exam to establish the safety and appropriateness of attending.

 If the health status of an employee deteriorates enough to interfere with their ability to attend work, the College, as governed by applicable law, may require a physician’s exam in order to establish whether the employee is fit for duty.